MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

   > [!NOTE]
   > For object detection and document processing models, the restore process might take some time to be completed.
 The AI Builder models list shows an "importing" status message while the restore operation is in progress.

-- **For models not supported by backup and restore**: If you restore an environment, you'll have to retrain and republish these models to make them available again.
+- **For models not supported by backup and restore**: If you restore an environment, you have to retrain and republish these models to make them available again.

 ## Prerequisite to set up an environment ready for AI Builder